igd-geo/lidarserv/README.md

 In general, the query result consists out of a set of nodes.
 Each node is identified by its lod (level of detail) and a 14 byte id.
 Note, that the id value alone does not uniquely identify a node, it only identifies a node within its level of detail.
 The point data of a node is stored in the LAS or LAZ format.
-One node might contain multiple las files.
+One node might consist of multiple las files.
+Having more than one LAS/LAZ file is an edge-case that should not happen frequently though.
+The normal behaviour is, that each node has exactly one point data file.

 The `IncrementalResult` has two fields: The field `nodes` contains a list of nodes with their point data that should be added to the query result.
 The `replaces` field optionally contains a node, that should be removed from the query result.